11 Deep Learning & Tree Search - AlphaGo, AlphaZero & MuZero (Advanced Topic)

 AlphaGo - Self Play

-Once \(\pi_2\) is trained through reinforcement learning (it is initialised from \(\pi_1\)), AlphaGo uses it to play millions of games against itself.
+Once policy network \(\pi_2\) is trained through reinforcement learning (it is initialised from \(\pi_1\)), AlphaGo uses it to play millions of games against itself.

-These pars are then used to train the Value network \(v_{\phi}(s_t)\) via regression:
+These pairs are then used to train the Value network \(v_{\phi}(s_t)\) via regression:

 \[ \min_{\phi} \; \bigl(v_{\phi}(s_t) - z_t\bigr)^2 \]